computational-metabolomics/dmadb-docs/docs/source/dma-galaxy-workflow.rst

 Upload ISA projects to Galaxy data library (Admin only)
 ''''''''''''''''''''''''''''''''''''''''''''''''''''''''
-If a ISA project has be created and data has been uploaded into an assay.
+If an ISA project has be created and data has been uploaded into an assay.
 This data can be uploaded into the Galaxy Data libraries.
 If the Galaxy instance is on the same file system (or accessible by a symbolic link) then the files can be uploaded as symbolic links.
 This is useful if there is limited space available for Galaxy instance.